danonuniko/Microsoft-Certifications/AZ-900 - Fundamentals/preguntas.md

    - Azure Advisor.
    - Azure Cost Management.

    "The Azure Pricing calculator allows you to estimate and configure according to your specific requirements.
-You will then receive a consolidated estimated price and a detailed breakdown of the costs associated with each resource you added to you solution."
+You will then receive a consolidated estimated price and a detailed breakdown of the costs associated with each resource you added to your solution."

 <b>8.
 Which two actions can be performed by using the graphical user interface (GUI) in the Azure portal?
 Each correct answer presents a complete solution.</b>
    - Create new resources.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>